ZeroDegree0123/DiscordBot/README.md

 6. Congrats! your good to go, just head over to your server and start typing commands

+7. Note, the command responses are written as if a mr.meeseeks were talking.
+If you want to change them go into each command file and change the "interaction.reply"s to how you want them :)
 ##  Command List

 1. /play